TareqK/Compiler-Construction-Course/Notes/lexicalAnalysis.markdown

 &#10003;**Y**      |   |   |   | Z
 &#10003;**Z**      |   |   |   | Z

-And the graph now looks like
+And the graph now looks like this :

 ![FSA3](./images/FSA3.png)